megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 - scss
 ---

-Recently we had to build an admin dashboard on an ASP.NET Core web application.
+Recently we had to build an admin dashboard on ASP.NET Core.
 We decided to hit the ground running by looking for a template online.
 Luckily, we found a very cool one from [StartBootrap](https://startbootstrap.com/) [that met our requirements](https://startbootstrap.com/template/sb-admin).
 It was built using [Bootstrap](https://getbootstrap.com/), had a nice styling, and included examples of graphs, tables and basic common pages like login and registration.

 However, integrating the template into an ASP.NET Core web app was a bit involved.
-The template is using tools like [Pug](https://pugjs.org/api/getting-started.html) and [SCSS](https://sass-lang.com/documentation/syntax/), which are not supported out of the box by ASP.NET.
+The template uses tools like [Pug](https://pugjs.org/api/getting-started.html) and [SCSS](https://sass-lang.com/documentation/syntax/), which are not supported out of the box by ASP.NET.
 So some work had to be done to properly integrate it.

 What we ended up with was a nice approach for handling frontend asset bundling using [pnpm](https://pnpm.io/) and [esbuild](https://esbuild.github.io/), with support for JavaScript and SCSS.
 An approach which I'm going to share in this post.

-> You can find a code base that demonstrates the work discussed in the post on on [Github](https://github.com/megakevin/razor-start-bootstrap-admin).
-An empty ASP.NET Core Razor Pages project that implements StartBootrap's admin template.
+> You can find a code base that uses the setup we'll be discussing here on [Github](https://github.com/megakevin/razor-start-bootstrap-admin).
+It's an empty ASP.NET Core Razor Pages project that implements StartBootrap's admin template.
+Feel free to review it alongside this article and/or use it for your own projects.

 ## Installing pnpm and the necessary packages